 MarketsWiki Education (“MWE”) is heading to Europe this fall.
-Our World of Opportunity series will travel to Stockholm on October 25th, Frankfurt on October 27th and London on October 31st.
+Our World of Opportunity series will travel to London for three sessions on October 31st.

 These events feature top professionals in our industry, giving students, interns and young professionals their personal perspectives on careers, trends and opportunities in the financial industry.
 Events provide key insights into all aspects of the financial world from technology to exchanges, products, regulation, marketing and trading.
 You never know when you might hear that presentation or bit of knowledge that changes your mind, or changes your career.